TimidRobot/mac-ssh-confirm/README.rst

 - Password protected SSH identities
 - SSH identity passwords stored in Mac OS X Keychain

+  - Passwords do not need to be entered again and again.

 - Absolute minimum install:

   - Do not overwrite or replace executables